NEWS

 December 18, 2024

-Yu-Mei was one of nine fiction writers selected for Poets & Writers’ Get the Word Out publicity incubator, which helps early-career authors learn to “do” publicity and maximize the exposure of their forthcoming books.
+Yu-Mei was one of nine fiction writers selected for Poets & Writers’ Get the Word Out publicity incubator, which helps early-career authors learn about publicity and maximize the exposure of their forthcoming books.
 Her cohort will be mentored by book publicist Jennifer Huang.

 COPYRIGHT © 2020-2026 YU-MEI BALASINGAMCHOW